nautobot/nautobot/docs/configuration/authentication/ldap.md

 ## Troubleshooting LDAP

-`systemctl restart netbox` restarts the Netbox service, and initiates any changes made to `ldap_config.py`.
-If there are syntax errors present, the NetBox process will not spawn an instance, and errors should be logged to `/var/log/messages`.
+`systemctl restart nautobot` restarts the Nautobot service, and initiates any changes made to `ldap_config.py`.
+If there are syntax errors present, the Nautobot process will not spawn an instance, and errors should be logged to `/var/log/messages`.

 For troubleshooting LDAP user/group queries, add or merge the following [logging](/configuration/optional-settings.md#logging) configuration to `configuration.py`: